Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 NHTSA Campaign Number: 19V407

-Manufacturer ChryslereBay (FCA US LLC)
+Manufacturer ChryslereBay logo (FCA US LLC)

 Components AIR BAGS, SEAT BELTS